Our wonderful people in alphabetical order!

 Lab Technician, 2017 – 2019

 Emma joined the lab as a technician, helping Michelle with her clinical studies.
-After spending time with us, she pursued her other passion of skiing.
-She is currently pursuing a Master’s Degree in Agriculture, Food, and Environment from Tufts University.
+After spending time with us, she spent time on her other passion of skiing then went on to pursue a Master’s Degree in Agriculture, Food, and Environment from Tufts University.

 Kai-Ting Shade, PhD.